vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 For example you could add: You are chatting with Sarah.
 She is learning spanish.

 I've tried to make Khuluma sound more human and less like a customer service bot.
 You'll notice that I've specified a female tone.
 This is because a female tone tends to be perceived as warmer, more nurturing, and more approachable.

+You'll laso notice that I've included the term "roleplay".
+I've found that this also helps the bot respond in a more human way, maybe beacuse it's playing the role of a human.

 I asked Khuluma how she was optimizing her responses.
 This is the answer I got: